Case study: Business Strategy + DX Implementation / Kitamura Industrial Painting Co., Ltd.

 Until about a year ago, addressing management issues was something handled only by the company president and myself.

-But through the various processes we've undergone, we have seen the development of team members who now find joy and anticipation in the company's transformation.
+However, through the various initiatives we've undertaken, we have seen team members grow into leaders who now feel a genuine sense of excitement and ownership about the company's transformation.

-Together with them, we are beginning to envision a more concrete picture of the company's future including the talent we'll need, the equipment required, and the kind of facilities that will support our growth.
+Together, we are beginning to form a clearer vision of our company's future, including the talent we'll need, the equipment required, and the facilities that will support our continued growth.

-IT is a powerful and indispensable tool across all areas of our business.
+IT is a powerful and indispensable tool across every aspect of our business.

-As technology continues to evolve rapidly, THT's deep expertise, cutting-edge knowledge, and real-world implementation experience have become a true strength and a source of confidence for our company.
+As technology continues to evolve at a rapid pace, THT's deep expertise, advanced knowledge, and hands-on implementation experience have become a true strength and source of confidence for our company.

-We look forward to holding regular meetings with THT, where we can continue receiving proactive proposals on how to solve a wide range of operational challenges.
+We look forward to continuing regular meetings with THT and receiving proactive proposals to help us address a wide range of operational challenges.

 Q: Lastly, if you don't mind, please help promote THT to those reading this article.

-At the beginning, we didn't even have a business strategy in place and were struggling just to complete subsidy applications.
-But after consulting with THT, we've developed a solid mid- to long-term business strategy what we now call "KIP-8."
-It's successful execution and clear vision have become one of our greatest strengths, attracting new opportunities to our company.
+When we first began, we didn't even have a clear business strategy in place.
+We were simply struggling to complete subsidy applications.
+However, after consulting with THT, we developed a solid mid- to long-term business strategy, what we now call "KIP-8."
+The successful execution of this strategy and the clarity of our vision have become major strengths for our company, leading to new opportunities and growth.

-IT is just a tool and of course, stability, safety and reliability are crucial.
-But what matters even more is the business strategy that guides the selection and use of those tools, and how that strategy is shared throughout the organization.
+IT is ultimately just a tool.
+Of course, stability, safety and reliability are essential.
+But even more important is the business strategy that guides how those tools are selected and used, and how that strategy is shared across the organization.

-THT stands out because they go beyond IT.
-They engage from the business strategy level and provide support even in areas unrelated to systems or technology.
-So please don't lump THT in with other system development companies!
+What truly sets THT apart is that they go beyond IT.
+They engage with clients at the business strategy level and provide support even in areas unrelated to systems or technology.
+That is why THT should not be grouped together with typical system development companies!

-Thank you for all the encouragement it's almost embarrassing how grateful we are.
+Thank you for all your encouragement, we're almost embarrassed by how grateful we are.